wpfhtl/emacs/README.md

 # Matlab
 I barely use the default Matlab user interface.
 Instead, I run Matlab in Emacs.
-To start the Matlab shell in Emacs, you could type `C-m l` using my Emacs configuration.
+To start the Matlab shell in Emacs, you could type `M-m l` using my Emacs configuration.